Data on the energy efficiency of real estate

 Current developments in the mortgage business

 Data on the energy efficiency of real estate are becoming increasingly important.
 They can be used when advising customers, in risk management and in disclosure.
 A number of providers offer services in this area that banks can call on as needed.
 In addition, the authorities are increasingly publishing fundamental data on the energy efficiency of individual properties and Switzerland’s building stock as a whole.
-This website is intended as guidance for our members.
+This page is intended as guidance for our members.
 It does not give rise to any binding requirements.

 Where can data on energy efficiency be used?